tock/tock/doc/threat_model/Virtualization.md

 possible, components reading from shared buses should mux data transferred over those buses.
 For example:

-1. A UDP API can provide a mechanism for clients (applications and/or untrusted capsules) to gain exclusive access to a port.
+1. A UDP API can provide a mechanism for clients (processes and/or untrusted capsules) to gain exclusive access to a port.
 The UDP API should then prevent clients from reading messages sent to other clients or impersonating other clients.